 during steady state periods in which the organization is pursuing incremental improvements along the lines of the

 traditional business model.
 But when the time comes to transform an organization, any one of the inhibitors can

 derail the whole effort if left unattended.

 Finally, it is better to deal with the inhibitors in a particular sequence as the stages of transformation planning,

 launch and execution unfold in an organization.

-The major conclusion reached from my corporate transformation engagements was that all six inhibitors are very important in determining
+The major conclusion reached from our corporate transformation engagements was that all six inhibitors are very important in determining

 the success or failure of a corporate transformation; that, indeed, overlooking any of the embedded inhibitors

 by an executive leader would derail his or her transformation effort.2